Counterforce

 In nuclear strategy, a counterforce target is one that has a military value, such as a launch silo for intercontinental ballistic missiles, an airbase at which nuclear-armed bombers are stationed, a homeport for ballistic missile submarines, or a command and control installation.

-The intent of a counterforce strategy (attacking counterforce targets with nuclear weapons) is to conduct a pre-emptive nuclear strike which has as its aim to disarm an adversary by destroying its nuclear weapons before they can be launched.
+The intent of a counterforce strategy (attacking counterforce targets with nuclear weapons) is to conduct a preemptive nuclear strike which has as its aim to disarm an adversary by destroying its nuclear weapons before they can be launched.
 That would minimize the impact of a retaliatory second strike.
 However, counterforce attacks are possible in a second strike as well, especially with weapons like UGM-133 Trident II.
 A counterforce target is distinguished from a countervalue target, which includes an adversary's population, knowledge, economic, or political resources.
-In other words, a counterforce strike is against an adversary's military, and a countervalue strike is against an adversary's cities.
+In short, a counterforce strike is directed against an adversary's military capabilities, while a countervalue strike is directed against an adversary's civilian-centered institutions.

 A closely related tactic is the decapitation strike, which destroys an enemy's nuclear command and control facilities and similarly has a goal to eliminate or reduce the enemy's ability to launch a second strike.
 Counterforce targets are almost always near to civilian population centers, which would not be spared in the event of a counterforce strike.

 Theory

 In nuclear warfare, enemy targets are divided into two types: counterforce and countervalue.
 A counterforce target is an element of the military infrastructure, usually either specific weapons or the bases that support them.
 A counterforce strike is an attack that targets those elements but leaving the civilian infrastructure, the countervalue targets, as undamaged as possible.
 Countervalue refers to the targeting of an opponent's cities and civilian populations.

-An ideal counterforce attack would kill no civilians.
-Military attacks are prone to causing collateral damage, especially when nuclear weapons are employed.
-In nuclear terms, many military targets are located near civilian centers, and a major counterforce strike that uses even relatively small nuclear warheads against a nation would certainly inflict many civilian casualties.
-Also, the requirement to use ground burst strikes to destroy hardened targets would produce far more fallout than the air bursts used to strike countervalue targets, which introduces the possibility that a counterforce strike would cause more civilian casualties over the medium term than a countervalue strike.

 Counterforce weapons may be seen to provide more credible deterrence in future conflict by providing options for leaders.
 One option considered by the Soviet Union in the 1970s was basing missiles in orbit.